digitaldias/techcasestudies/_posts/2016-10-31-CostaCorp.md

 4. There is input and output from IoT Hub via a QUERY that is in place to route the messages based on values.

-5. QUERY states from SensorIoTHub to phalerts give us the NurseryId, RowId, SensorId, Strain, MinValue, MaxValue, CurrentValue, DateCreated, SensorType, and also put everything into the Azure SQL database.
+5. QUERY states from SensorIoTHub to pH alerts give us the NurseryId, RowId, SensorId, Strain, MinValue, MaxValue, CurrentValue, DateCreated, SensorType, and also put everything into the Azure SQL database.
 The messages are then sent to Event Hubs.

-6. Event Hubs are configured for phalerts and pH data.
+6. Event Hubs are configured for pH alerts and pH data.

-7. Event Hubs then trigger phalerts to be sent.
+7. Event Hubs then trigger pH alerts to be sent.

 8. We use Azure Functions in the flow to send messages via Twilio.